How to Delete All Unread Emails in Outlook

 The usefulness of the Search function in Outlook extends beyond just looking for specific emails.
 It can help you delete all emails in a specific folder that fall under the search category.
 Here’s how it works:

-From the main Mail view, navigate to the folder where you want to remove all your unread emails from.
+- From the main Mail view, navigate to the folder where you want to remove all of your unread emails from.
 This can be any folder, not just your inbox.

 Another way to access all your unread emails is by using the Filter feature.
 It works similarly to the Search function.
 Here’s how to filter and delete all your unread emails:

-Go to Home > Filter Email > All other emails will be filtered out, and you can use the Scope feature here as well.
+- Go to Home > Filter Email > Unread, all other emails will be filtered out, and you can use the Scope feature here as well.

 The Search Folder feature is a very convenient way of gathering all unread emails in multiple folders into one place, where you can then delete them.
 Here’s how to use it: